Calculate Values Across Multiple Rows

 Note: Starting in version 2020.4.1, you can create and edit flows in Tableau Server and Tableau Cloud.
 The content in this topic applies to all platforms, unless noted.
 For more information about authoring flows on the web, see Tableau Prep on the Web in the Tableau Server(Link opens in a new window) and Tableau Cloud(Link opens in a new window) help.

 Multi-row calculations let you compute values between multiple rows of data in your flow.
 While similar to table calculations in Tableau, multi-row calculations apply to your entire data set when you run your flow.
-You can also build on the result using other types of calculations.
+You can also build on the results using other types of calculations.

 In Tableau, table calculations only apply to values in your visualization.
 While you can build on the result, you must use another table calculation to do so.
 For more information about using table calculations in Tableau, see Transform Values with Table Calculations(Link opens in a new window) in the Tableau help.